October 2013

 In an application not related to crop response, Mangiafico, Newman, Mochizuki, and Zurawski (2008) used a Cate–Nelson analysis to relate the number of good practices reported in a survey of plant nurseries to the size of those nurseries.
 This use indicates that the technique could be used for a wide variety of data sets, to divide bivariate data into two populations to illustrate the relationship between the two variables and present that relationship simply and graphically.

-• Points in Quadrant IV are data with values below the critical-value, and values below the critical-value.
+- Points in Quadrant IV are data with x values below the critical-x value, and y values below the critical-y value.

-• Those in Quadrant II are data with values above the critical-and values above the critical-y.
+- Those in Quadrant II are data with x values above the critical-x and y values above the critical-y.

 Figure 1.